MewsSystems/gitbook-booking-engine/FAQ/ways-to-integrate.md

 ## Booking Engine Standalone

 If you’re not sure which integration method to use, go with the standalone option.
 It’s the simplest way to connect your website with the Mews Booking Engine and enable your guests to make direct bookings.
 We will provide you with a link to a page where your Booking Engine instance is located.
-For more information, see [Booking Engine Standalone](../booking-engine-standalone/README.md) or contact our support team at [support@mews.com](mailto:support@mews.com).
+For more information, see [Booking Engine Standalone](../booking-engine-standalone/README.md) or open a ticket from Mews Operations via our Mews Digital Assistant.

 ## Booking Engine Widget